-- 13.1 The right of employees to challenge any aspect of the promotional process is an integral part of the process itself.
-At a minimum, the following may be part of an appeal: - Adverse decisions concerning eligibility - Review of answer key if any written examination is used - Review of written results of scored elements of the selection decision - Review of rating scales utilized for the oral interview - Performance evaluations are contested and appealed during annual Employee Performance Evaluation periods - 13.2 Employees who wish to appeal will submit a Special Report through the Chain of Command to the Commander of Personnel Command detailing the reason for the appeal, no later than fifteen calendar days after the eligibility lists have been posted. - 13.3 The Commander of Personnel Command will review and rule on the appeal within fifteen calendar days of its receipt.
+13.1 The right of employees to challenge any aspect of the promotional process is an integral part of the process itself.
+At a minimum, the following may be part of an appeal:

+- Adverse decisions concerning eligibility - Review of answer key if any written examination is used - Review of written test results of scored elements of the selection decision - Performance evaluations are contested and appealed during annual Employee Performance Evaluation periods

+13.2 Oral interview, Structured Resume, and Assessment Center scoring is not eligible for challenge or appeal.

+13.3 Employees who wish to appeal will submit a Special Report through the Chain of Command to the Commander of Personnel Command detailing the reason for the appeal, no later than five calendar days after their scheduled test results review.

+13.4 The Commander of Personnel Command will review and rule on the appeal within ten calendar days of its receipt.